TopBiketoursPortugal/TopBikeToursPortugal/content/pages/home/index.en.md

     that surprise and exceeded expectations.
   heading: "## Latest blog posts"
 ---
 # Portugal Bike Tours

 ## Discover Portugal on bicycle with Top Bike tours Portugal

 \
-Our mission is to provide you with relaxing and enjoyable cycling holiday in Portugal, complemented with historical points, tasty gastronomy and wonderful views.
+Our mission is to provide you with relaxing and enjoyable cycling holiday in Portugal, complemented with historical points, tasty gastronomy and wonderful views

 The **[bike tours](https://topwalkingtoursportugal.com/bike-tours-in-portugal/)** we offer are designed for recreational cyclists.
 For that purpose, we mostly use touring bicycles.
 Mountain bikes are used depending on the bike tour.